Diet vs Lifestyle Change

 The Difference Between a Diet and a Lifestyle Change

 Dieting is when one temporarily changes eating habits to promote weight loss.
 On the contrary, a lifestyle change is when someone adopts healthy overall habits which encourage long-term weight control and consistent health.
 In addition, diets focus on food intake, while lifestyle changes help to manage weight and health, such as physical activity and exercise.
-At Expert Surgical, we specialize in bariatric surgery and weight loss plans to facilitate lifestyle changes that will result in long term health.
+At The Bariatric Experts, we specialize in bariatric surgery and weight loss plans to facilitate lifestyle changes that will result in long term health.

 Diet vs Lifestyle Change